-Matthew Fredrick Riddle (born January 14, 1986) is an American professional wrestler and former mixed martial artist currently signed by WWE on its Raw brand, known for working for various indie promotions like EVOLVE Wrestling, Progress Wrestling and Pro Wrestling Guerilla (PWG).
+Matthew Fredrick Riddle (born January 14, 1986) is an American professional wrestler and former mixed martial artist formerly signed by WWE on its Raw brand, known for working for various indie promotions like EVOLVE Wrestling, Progress Wrestling and Pro Wrestling Guerilla (PWG).
 Starting out on The Ultimate Fighter with Ultimate Fighting Championship (UFC), he became known for knocking out Dan Simmler, a fellow MMA fighter, by hitting him in the jaw three times and breaking it in two places, which was called "the knockout of the century" by Quinton Jackson and "the biggest knockout in Ultimate Fighter history" by Dana White.
 He had a fairly successful career in UFC with 8 wins, 3 losses and 2 no contests before getting released from the company in 2013 after testing positive for marijuana twice.

 The Original Bro Tropes!

 - Action Dad: He has three children.
 When Seth Rollins brought them up in a promo and told Riddle that he's never going to see them anymore on account of being divorced from his wife, Matt got enraged to the point that he dropped multiple f-bombs.

 - Arch-Enemy: Outside of Kayfabe, he really doesn't like Dana White.
 Or Bill Goldberg.
 The feeling's mutual on both counts.

 - Agony of the Feet: His bare feet have been subjected to biting by Tommaso Ciampa, toe snapping by Marty Scurll, a foot superkick by The Young Bucks and many more.
 It comes with wrestling barefoot.